In 2016 about 1,047 students graduated with a degree in Physics from one of the 53 colleges in the Middle Atlantic area that offer the degree.

 Cornell University is a wonderful choice for students pursuing a Physics degree.
 Physics majors from Cornell University get a earnings boost of around 32.9% over the typical income of physics majors.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 It's hard to beat Princeton University if you wish to study Physics.
-Students who graduate from this program report average early career wages of physics and mid-career wages of $130,992.
-The locale of Princeton, New Jersey, is nice for individuals who like a quieter, suburban area.
+Students who graduate from this program report average early career wages of $63,295 and mid-career wages of $130,992.
+This school is located in the suburban area of Princeton, New Jersey, near shops and other entertainment.

 University of Pennsylvania is a good decision for individuals interested in a Physics major.
 University of Pennsylvania offers graduate degrees in physics for those interested in an advanced degree.
 Looking for a big school?
 This institution has more than 20,000 students on campus.